yuichiro-naito/bmd/README.md

 # Known Issues

-## 1. Install mode doesn't boot from ISO image on UEFI boot
+## 1. UEFI doesn't boot from ISO in spite of install mode.

 There is no way to customize UEFI variables at boot for now.
 Following patch may allow us to choose boot disks.